-- 3. Defaults on adjustable rate mortgage loans leading to foreclosure and the ultimate liquidation of the related mortgaged property may occur with greater frequency in their early years, although extensive data are not available with respect to the rates of default on adjustable rate mortgage loans.
-Increases in the required monthly payments on the adjustable rate mortgage loans may result in a default rate higher than that on mortgages with fixed mortgage interest rates.
-Following any Mortgage default and the subsequent liquidation of the underlying mortgaged property, Ginnie Mae guarantees that the principal balance of the Mortgage will be paid to Security Holders.
+3. Following any Mortgage default and the subsequent liquidation of the underlying mortgaged property, Ginnie Mae guarantees that the principal balance of the Mortgage will be paid to Security Holders.
 As a result, defaults experienced on the Mortgages will accelerate the distribution of principal of the Securities.
-Prepayments may also result from the repurchase of any Mortgage as described herein. - 4.
-The yields to investors will be sensitive in varying degrees to the rate of prepayments (including liquidations and repurchases) on the Mortgages.
+Prepayments may also result from the repurchase of any Mortgage as described herein.

+4. The yields to investors will be sensitive in varying degrees to the rate of prepayments (including liquidations and repurchases) on the Mortgages.
 In the case of Securities purchased at a premium, faster than anticipated rates of principal payments could result in actual yields to investors that are lower than the anticipated yields.
-In the case of Securities purchased at a discount, slower than anticipated rates of principal payments could result in actual yields to investors that are lower than the anticipated yields. - 5.
-Rapid rates of prepayments on the Mortgages are likely to coincide with periods when prevailing interest rates are lower than the interest rates on the Mortgages.
+In the case of Securities purchased at a discount, slower than anticipated rates of principal payments could result in actual yields to investors that are lower than the anticipated yields.

+5. Rapid rates of prepayments on the Mortgages are likely to coincide with periods when prevailing interest rates are lower than the interest rates on the Mortgages.
 During such periods, the yields at which an investor may be able to reinvest amounts received as principal payments on the investor's Securities may be lower than the yield on those Securities.
 Slow rates of prepayments on the Mortgages are likely to coincide with periods when prevailing interest rates are higher than the interest rates on the Mortgages.
-During such periods, the amount of principal payments available to an investor for reinvestment at such high rates may be relatively low. - 6.
-It is highly unlikely that the Mortgages will prepay at any constant rate until maturity or that all of the Mortgages will prepay at the same rate at any one time.
+During such periods, the amount of principal payments available to an investor for reinvestment at such high rates may be relatively low.

+6. It is highly unlikely that the Mortgages will prepay at any constant rate until maturity or that all of the Mortgages will prepay at the same rate at any one time.
 The timing of changes in the rate of prepayments may affect the actual yield to an investor, even if the average rate of principal prepayments is consistent with the investor's expectation.
-In general, the earlier a prepayment of principal occurs on a Mortgage, the greater the effect on an investor's yield.
-As a result, the effect on an investor's yield of principal prepayments occurring at a rate higher (or lower) than the rate anticipated by the investor during the period immediately following the Issue Date is not likely to be offset by a later equivalent reduction (or increase) in the rate of principal prepayments. - 7.
-The high balance mortgages may respond differently to prepayment factors than other mortgages that generally back Ginnie Mae II MBS securities.
-Borrowers of high balance mortgages may be more likely to refinance their mortgages than borrowers who have otherwise similar mortgages with lower principal balances.
-No assurances can be made about the performance of the high balance mortgages.
+In general, the earlier a prepayment of principal on the Mortgages, the greater the effect on an investor's yield.
+As a result, the effect on an investor's yield of principal prepayments occurring at a rate higher (or lower) than the rate anticipated by the investor during the period immediately following the Issue Date is not likely to be offset by a later equivalent reduction (or increase) in the rate of principal prepayments.

+7. The effective yield on any Security will be less than the yield otherwise produced by its stated interest rate and purchase price because interest will not be paid to the Security Holder until the twentieth calendar day of the month following the month in which interest accrues on the Security.

+Annex

-Annex Special Disclosure
+Special Disclosure